-There are a certain guidelines which muslims stick to while choosing their outfits for this special occasion.
-Men usually stay away from silk and women too opt for mostly cotton or other fabrics.
-A white embroidered or plain kurta with pajama is generally what men decide upon and women dresses on the other hand come with heavy zardozi work.
+There are certain guidelines which Muslims stick to while choosing their outfits for this special occasion.
+Men usually stay away from silk and women to opt for mostly cotton or other fabrics.
+A white embroidered or plain kurta with pajama is generally what men decide upon and women dress on the other hand come with heavy zardozi work.
 A lot of countries see women wearing designer hijabs but they also have a choice to not wear a Niqab during the Eid celebration.
 Jewelry and Indian outfits always go hand and hand, and why should this auspicious occasion be any different.
 The carts on e-commerce sites are ready to be filled with perfumes, shoes, and clothing options.